AscendingPassage.com HOME PAGE.

 thirty feet or so the level of the water upstream, and by so doing has

-submerged a certain Isle of Philae, which passed, absurdly enough, for
+submerged a certain Isle of Philae.
+Absurdly enough, this little island passed for

-one of the marvels of the world by reason of its great temple of Isis,
+one of the marvels of the world for its great temple,

 surrounded by palm-trees.